joeyboi145/sensoryProject/README.md

 # Requirements:
   - Python Version 3.X (atleast 3.0)
-  - Any mp4 video file
+  - Any mp4 video file in the same directory